Skip to navigation Skip to content

 For more information on how to code siblings details, see Changes which may affect the Parental Income Test (PIT).

-• For YA and ABSTUDY customers, a PIT exemption applies if a parent(s)/guardian(s) satisfies one of the following:
+For YA and ABSTUDY customers, a PIT exemption applies if a parent(s)/guardian(s):

-• For ABSTUDY, a Health Care Card (HCC)
+• holds a current Health Care Card (HCC) (ABSTUDY only)

-• For YA, an exemption does not apply if the customer's parent's income support is:
+For YA, an exemption does not apply if the customer's parent is receiving an income support payment and is:

 • for a period after the expiry date on the card

-• where a parent holds an HCC because they receive a social security Mobility Allowance (MOB) or Carer Allowance (CA) (for a disabled child)
+• where a parent holds a HCC because they receive a social security Mobility Allowance (MOB) or Carer Allowance (CA) (for a disabled child)

 • if the applicant or the applicant's partner is not receiving an income support payment and holds only a Pensioner Concession Card (PCC) or a Commonwealth Seniors Health Card (CSHC)

-• if a parent only holds a Low Income Heath Card (only for ABSTUDY Living Allowance customers), or
+• if a parent only holds a Low Income Health Care Card (LIC) (only for ABSTUDY Living Allowance customers), or

-Does the parent(s)/guardian(s) meet one of these conditions for a PIT exemption?
+Does the parent(s)/guardian(s) meet one of the conditions for a PIT exemption?

-For most PIT exemption categories, the system will automatically update the PIT exemption reason.
-The links need to be updated and correct on the:
+For most PIT exemption categories, the system will automatically update the PIT exemption reason on the:

 • Household Income and Assets (NHI) screen in Customer First